Card sleight of hand

 Speed

 Your practice should be slow.
-The goal is on perfect technique rather than speed. if you rush the moves, assuming that faster is better, you will be making small errors, which become reinforced by repetition.
+The goal is on perfect technique than speed .
+If you rush the moves, assuming that faster is better, you will be making small errors, which become reinforced by repetition.

 Speed is a side effect of good technique, not part of the technique itself.